mjprice23/guwc/README.md

 `urls.py`.
 Nifty.

 * Another automagic part of the `ListView` that we used for our view is an implied html file.
-Because we set `model = Student`, Django will search for an html file named `[model_name]_list.html`, in this case, `student_list.html`.
+Because we set `model = MagicalBaby`, Django will search for an html file named `[model_name]_list.html`, in this case, `magicalbaby_list.html`.
 Specifically, it will search in `[app_name]/templates/[app_name]/` for that file.
 Let's make that path for Django by typing into the command line:
 ```